rlnq/homework7-8/README.md

 ## Steps:

-Use 'git clone' to clone this repository using Git
+* Use 'git clone' to clone this repository using Git

 > `git clone https://github.com/rlnq/homework7-8.git`

+* Go to the project folder:

+> `cd homework7-8`

-Configure the Ansible inventory: change specify the IP addresses or hostnames of the nodes in 'hosts' you want to connect to.
+* Configure the Ansible inventory: change specify the IP addresses or hostnames of the nodes in `hosts` you want to connect to.

-Configure SSH access: Ansible uses SSH to connect to the nodes.
+* Configure SSH access: Ansible uses SSH to connect to the nodes.
 You will need to configure SSH access on the main server and the nodes.
 On the main server, you will need to generate an SSH key ( `ssh-keygen` ) and copy the public key ( ~/.ssh/id_rsa.pub ) to the nodes.
 On the nodes, you will need to add the public key to the authorized_keys file ( ~/.ssh/authorized_keys ).

-Go to the project folder:

-> `cd homework7-8`

-Then run our ansible project on the main ansible-server using the command:
+* Then run our ansible project on the main ansible-server using the command:

 > `ansible-playbook -i hosts side.yml `